What is Vanderbilt Visions?

 Vanderbilt Visions allows groups of new students to discover college life together.

-All first-year students will be assigned to one of 92 Visions groups.
-These groups—each of which is made up of about eighteen first-year students—meet frequently throughout CommonVU.
+All first-year students will be assigned to one of 93 Visions groups.
+These groups—each of which is made up of about 18 first-year students—meet frequently throughout CommonVU Orientation.
 Starting on Move-In Weekend, Visions groups help you form strong connections and support networks with classmates across different houses, schools, perspectives, and geographical backgrounds and assist with your transition to becoming a successful college student.
-Visions also connects you with a faculty member and an upperclass student peer mentor, called faculty and student VUceptors
+Visions also connects you with a faculty member and an upper-division student peer mentor, called faculty and student VUceptors.

 Visions encourages you and your classmates to express your questions, ideas, and opinions and learn from and with each other.
 Any topic is welcome—Visions is what you and your group make it.